lifesavers/core/Dementia Footballicus: Brainrot and Concussion in Tackle Football/README.md

 Let Russell Davis study and take another unpopular stance that's Right.
 Davis is empirically qualified as a Hippocratic hand Candidate.

+To be clear, i, in my understanding of responsibility, can be held responsible for 2 years of childhood brain rot for not writing this, here.

 <!--Links-->
 [players_broken_and_broke]: http://nypost.com/2014/12/14/how-the-nfl-leaves-players-broken-and-broke/